UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Always Visible Challenge Icons on the map.
 (DLC1 Excluded).
 - Some animations speed has been increased.

-The Fixes includes:
+The Fixes:
 - Various class fixes.
-- Tons of Description fixes and adjustments.
+- Various Description fixes and adjustments.
 - Good Juju - Fix the secondary firing mode doing less than the primary firing mode.
 - Blood-Starved Beast - Fix the damage source to be SMG.
 - Woodblocker  - Add the missing critical damage and vertical recoil bonuses back.